Netflix/falcor/model.md

 ```
 There is one important difference between working with a JSON object directly and working with that same JSON object through a Falcor Model: **you can only retrieve value types from a Model.**

-The following JSON object contains an example of all the JSON value types: string, boolean, number, and null.
+## Retrieving values from a Falcor Model

+When working with a JSON object you can retrieve an Array or an Object by looking up a key.
+Take the following JSON object which models a list of TODOs.

 ```
 var log = console.log.bind(console)
-var $ref = falcor.Model.ref;

-var model = new falcor.Model({cache:{
+var json = {
     todos: [
         {
             name: 'get milk from corner store',